Jinghe-mel/UFEN-SLAM/README.md

 Refer to [GCNv2](https://github.com/jiexiong2016/GCNv2_SLAM), We embed UFEN into the [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) framework to replace the ORB feature.
 The code of UFEN-SLAM will be public shortly.

 We also built a new underwater dataset in different water turbidities with groundtruth measurements named EASI.
-The link of EASI can be found in [EASI Dataset](https://github.com/Jinghe-mel/UFEN-SLAM/tree/main/EASI%20Dataset).
+The EASI dataset can be found in [EASI Dataset](https://github.com/Jinghe-mel/UFEN-SLAM/tree/main/EASI%20Dataset).

 ## 2. Demo